 Many people believe that agoraphobia is the fear of leaving one’s home, thanks in part to its portrayal in media, but it is much more complex.

-These irrational or disproportionate fears are so intense that people go to great lengths to avoid situations, such as using public transportation, being in open or enclosed spaces or standing in a line or being in a crowd.
+These irrational or disproportionate fears are so intense that people go to great lengths to avoid situations, such as using public transportation, being in enclosed spaces or standing in a line or being in a crowd.
 As time passes, they may consider more public places “unsafe” until they eventually are confined to their homes.

 What causes agoraphobia?